syne-tune/syne-tune/docs/source/index.rst

   single-objective task by optimizing for a linear combination of all objectives.
   This wrapper works with all single-objective schedulers.
 * Support for automatic termination criterion proposed by Makarova et al.
-  Instead of defining a fix number of iterations or wall-clock time limit, we can set a threshold on how much worse we allow the final solution to be compared to the global optima, such that we automatically stop the optimization process once we find a solution that meets this criteria.
+  Instead of defining a fixed number of iterations or wall-clock time limit, we can set a threshold on how much worse we allow the final solution to be compared to the global optimum, such that we automatically stop the optimization process once we find a solution that meets this criteria.
 * You can now customize writing out results during an experiment, as shown in `examples/launch_height_extra_results.py <examples.html#customize-results-written-during-an-experiment>`__.